 The keyword you plan on optimizing for your Etsy list will make or break your earnings potential on the site.

-Unlike Google and Amazon in which you have multiple tools for keyword and competitive research to choose from, Etsy only has Marmalead for all your research needs.
+Like Google and Amazon in which you have multiple tools for keyword and competitive research to choose from, so does Etsy.

-For a better explanation on how this tool works, read this article by Tara L. Jacobson about increasing her Etsy shop ranking from #376 to #39 within 24 hours.
+For a better explanation of how this tool works, read this article by Tara L. Jacobson about increasing her Etsy store ranking from #376 to #39 within 24 hours.

 Use the information to populate your shop with the ones competitors are using so you can take a piece of their traffic.